-If the employee is on the top step of the range they remain on that step but move across to the new applicable rate on the new scale as set out in the Collective Agreement.
+If the employee is on the top step of the range, they remain on that step (but will still receive the PSPA increase that applies at 1 December each year).

-There is no accelerated movement - which means that for each year of this Collective Agreement an employee can move one step only, unless on the top step, where they will just have the range adjustment.
+There is no accelerated movement - which means that for each year of this Collective Agreement an employee can move one step only, unless on the top step, where they will just have the PSPA adjustment.

-6.2 Review and Improvement Services Support (Business Enablement)
+6.2 Business Enablement (Review and Improvement Services Support)